Creekside Simplicity

 The method I use for canning butter, is the pressure canning method.

-There are other methods out there, such as water bath canning, or no canning at all (simply pouring the melted butter into hot jars with hot lids, and letting them self-seal.
+There are other methods out there, such as water bath canning, or the open kettle method (simply pouring the melted butter into hot jars with hot lids, and letting them self-seal.

 Therefore, I would only recommend this method to those who are already experienced with pressure canning.
 Since this is a non-traditional canning recipe, you definitely wouldn’t want to start with canning butter.